eagr/chronicle/README.md

 # chronicle

-create your chronicle from command-line
+write your chronicle from command-line

 ## Install